 - One-off grants or payments from the University or colleges.
 Types of support which do not (by themselves) qualify you for a funding extension include: hardship grants and prizes; payment for teaching or other employment; benefits in kind, e.g. accommodation; or other forms of non-recurrent maintenance support.
 Students with recurrent funding who have also received one-off payments are still eligible.

-- Funding for a doctoral programme which commences in the 2020/21 academic year or later.
+- Funding for a doctoral programme which commenced in the 2020/21 academic year or later.

 - If you are not currently registered on course then your funding can not be extended.
 If you are currently suspended then you can apply when you resume your funded period of study, and when you become eligible based on your funding end-date (as amended following your suspension).

-Please note, if you are not eligible for this scheme then you will be eligible instead for support from the COVID-19 Hardship Fund – please refer to FAQs below.
+Please note, if you are not eligible for this scheme then you will be eligible instead for support from the COVID-19 Assistance Fund – please refer to FAQs below.

 A list of confirmed eligible schemes is provided in the FAQs at the bottom of this page.
 If your scheme is not shown then please contact your graduate studies assistant for advice.